bcgov/groundwater-levels-indicator/README.md

 ### Groundwater Levels shinyapp

-The app folder contains code to launch a shinyapp for an interactive data visualization found on the [indicator website](https://www.env.gov.bc.ca/soe/indicators/water/groundwater-levels.html)
+The app/ folder contains code to launch a shinyapp for an interactive data visualization found on the [indicator website](https://www.env.gov.bc.ca/soe/indicators/water/groundwater-levels.html).

 ## Getting Help or Reporting an Issue